CECNL/MAtt/README.md

 ```train and test
 python mAtt_<which_dataset>.py
 ```
-All default hyperparameters are already set in files. 'which_dataset' can be chosen as 'bci', 'mamem', or 'bcicha'.
+All default hyperparameters are already set in files. 'which_dataset' can be chosen as 'bci' (BCIC-IV-2a), 'mamem' (MAMEM-SSVEP-II), or 'bcicha' (BCI-ERN).